This Week’s Comic:

 Tag Archives: guitar

-A recurring feature (the 50th installment, no less!) in which I present a collection of miscellaneous crap err, interesting things to look at that I have lovingly and carefully curated for your enjoyment. (more…)
+A collection of miscellaneous crap err, interesting things to look at that I have lovingly and carefully curated for your enjoyment. (more…)

 I’ve always been a quote-collector.
 Scribblin’ ‘em down, trying to figure out if they are useable in any way, inevitably doing nothing but cutting & pasting them into WordPress.
 I gathered a batch together for a blog post last year, and it appears that I’ve backlogged another big pile of ‘em.
 So here they are.
 Read them.